ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/itm.md

 #### Implementing the ITM API

 - You must implement the function `itm_init`.
 When the function is called:
-  - The debug clock for the ITM must be initialized.
+  - The function must initialize the debug clock for the ITM.
-  - The SWO pin must be configured for debug output.
+  - The function must configure the SWO pin for debug output.
 - You must add `ITM` to the `device_has` section in `target.json`.

 It is not necessary to modify any of the ITM registers in `itm_init`, except for the one related to the clock prescaling, `TPI->ACPR`.
 The helper function `mbed_itm_init` is responsible for calling `itm_init` and initializing the generic ITM registers. `mbed_itm_init` only calls the function `itm_init` once, making it unnecessary to protect `itm_init` against multiple initializations.